|

 (60 Minutes)

-The topics that will be discussed are: The Curse of Giles Corey, Salem, The Haunted Hoosac Tunnel, Florida & Adams, The Ghost of the Eunice Williams Bridge, Greenfield, The Spectres at the Ancient Burial Ground, Plymouth.
+Topics covered will include: The Curse of Giles Corey, Salem, The Haunted Hoosac Tunnel, Florida & Adams, The Ghost of the Eunice Williams Bridge in Greenfield, and The Spectres at the Ancient Burial Ground in Plymouth.

 |